My Guide To Stockpicking in the junior mining universe

 A good example of another company who does this much better in my view is a developing company which had to initiate a construction halt at their project after local protesters damaged company assets after worries about possible damage to sacred places in the direct vicinity of the project.
 The company replaced the CEO, temporarily layed off staff and got into intense discussions, keeping shareholders updated all along.
 Since then the share price downfall stabilized on a -30% level for some time, construction has resumed and nearing completion, and the share price started a healthy recovery.

-Bottom line: the company has to communicate with their shareholder base, even if it has no direct solutions for problems, but only partial insights, or outlining efforts.
+Bottom line: the company has to communicate with their shareholder base, even if it has no direct solutions for problems (could be prohibited in part by disclosure limitations), but only partial insights, or outlining efforts.

 - drill results: as mentioned very short, high grade drill results, but also leaving out a lot of results, or information that explains the extent of the drill program.
 What are good drill results?
-As a rule of thumb, more on this in a later chapter as well:
+As a rule of thumb, of course very much connected to metal prices at a given moment, more on this in a later chapter:

 - tungsten: length at least 25m, 0.35%

 - lithium: length at least 25m, 0.05% or 500Mg/L brine/ 0.40% clay/ 1.0% hard rock; 1% OP, 1.5% UG